stormchaserroleplaying/stormchaserRPG/Talents/Druid/Firethorn/index.md

 #### **Cost:** 5 Character Points<br>**Actions:** 1
 You gain the ability to produce thorny vines from your body, which can protect you from incoming blows as well as being used offensively.
 You can expend mana to sprout these vines.
 You gain 1d4 + 4 temporary stamina for the 1st point of mana spent and 5 additional temporary stamina for each point of mana spent thereafter.
 The maximum amount of mana that you may spend for one use is equal to the maximum spell level that you can cast.
 While this feature is active, you gain the following benefits:
 * You benefit from +1d to your Strength defence and Strength-based skill checks.
-* Your thorns count a melee weapons dealing 1d6 + your Strength modifier piercing damage.
+* Your thorns count as melee weapons dealing 1d6 + your Strength modifier piercing damage.
+Using your thorns as a melee weapon does not increase the multiattack penalty for other melee weapons and vice versa.
 * When you successfully grapple a creature, the target takes 1d6 piercing damage.
 * You have a climbing speed equal to your walking speed.